 - With a CMS built for nonprofits, you get software and support.
 The best nonprofit-CMS providers don’t just give you the tools and leave you hanging if you have questions.
-Instead, they provide you with the training and support you need to make your website everything you want it to be.
+Instead, they provide the training and support you need to make your website everything you want.
 You won’t have to worry about googling answers to your questions or digging through forums — you’ll have a team of experts you can turn to!

-There are a couple of drawbacks to using a nonprofit CMS, just as there are drawbacks to using a generic CMS.
-With a nonprofit CMS, you’ll be responsible for purchasing your domain name, and you’ll need to reach out to your support team if you decide to change your website theme.
+There are some drawbacks to using a nonprofit CMS, just as there are drawbacks to using a generic CMS.
+With a nonprofit CMS, you’ll be responsible for purchasing your domain name and need to reach out to your support team if you decide to change your website theme.

 Choosing the best CMS for your nonprofit

 Now that you know the perks and drawbacks of a generic CMS vs. a nonprofit CMS, you’re ready to choose the best CMS for your nonprofit.
 Here are a few considerations to help you decide between these two options: